tomasantunes/main-wiki2/Random Chat/random-chat1.md

 <JuniorDev> I don't have to, because there are billions of people doing it for free.
 <Princess> I'm unsatisfied.
 <JuniorDev> I don't give a fuck about you, your highness.
 I'm not going to pay so you can suck it.
+<Princess> I'm in love with you.
+<JuniorDev> Not gonna happen.
+I'm a lone wolf and I have an illness so that's the end of it.